lovetoys/lovetoys/README.md

 Systems function as service provider inside of the ECS.
 The engine manages all Systems and assigns all suitable entities to the respective systems.

+All custom systems have to be derived from the `System` class.
+An example how to do this can be found below.

 There are two types of Systems: "logic" and "draw" Systems.
 Logic systems perform logic operations, like moving a player and updating physics.
 Their `update` method is called by `Engine:update()`, which in turn should be called in the `update` function of your game loop.
 Draw systems are responsible for rendering your game world on screen.
 Their `draw` method is called by `Engine:draw()`, which is usually called in the `draw()` function of the game loop.